Genital herpes - self-careHerpes - genital - self-care; Herpes simplex - genital - self-care; Herpesvirus 2 - self-care; HSV-2 - self-care

 Call your health care provider if you have any of the following:

-- Symptoms of an outbreak worsen in spite of medication and self-care.
-Symptoms include severe pain and sores that do not heal.
+- Symptoms that include severe pain and sores that do not heal

 - Frequent outbreaks